- Bite-sized Trips

 Twice a week

-Direct flights to Havana from London Gatwick run twice a week (normally Sundays & Thursdays).
+Direct flights to Havana from London run twice a week (normally Sundays & Thursdays, but this can vary).

 Alternatively, you can go via Paris, Amsterdam & Madrid.